-The 'Rule Name' should have an aspect that is unique to this and all subsequent rules to assist searching later on.
-For this all rules that monitor Groups or Accounts will be pre-fixed with 'GpMon'
+The 'Rule Name' should have an aspect that is unique and all subsequent rules to assist searching later on.
+Rules that monitor Groups or Accounts will be pre-fixed with 'GpMon'.

-The 'Rule Target' in this case is 'Windows Domain Controllers' as its a domain group.
+The 'Rule Target' in this case is 'Windows Domain Controllers', it's a domain group.

 Add Event ID 4728 (A member was added to a security-enabled global group)